typestyle/typestyle.github.io/src/docs/core.md

 ```

 The class name will look something like `f14svl5e`, this is basically a *hash* of the style objects passed to `style`.
 In the background `style` has gone ahead and also inserted CSS like `.f14svl5e { color: red }` into the document so using this class name with *any* framework has the desired effect of styling the element.

+Next we cover the two key things in the signature.
+* Why we optionally take more than one object (hint : mixins)
+* Why the objects `NestedCSSProperties` instead of `CSSProperties` (hint: interpolation and media queries)

 ## Concept: Mixin